 Toshiba Corporation v.
 Juniper Networks, Inc et al. (D. Del.) — Defended Juniper in a patent case relating to router technology.

 Cargill, Incorporated v.
-Canbra Foods, Ltd., Dow AgroSciences Canada Inc., and Dow AgroSciences LLC (D. Oregon) — Represented Cargill in a patent case relating to specialty canola oil.
+Canbra Foods, Ltd., Dow AgroSciences Canada Inc., and Dow AgroSciences LLC (D. Or.) — Represented Cargill in a patent case relating to specialty canola oil.

 Bell Atlantic Network Services, Inc. v.
 Covad Communications (E.D.
 Va.) — Defended Covad Communications in a patent case relating to DSL technology.

 Scripps International, Ltd. v.
 First Alert, Inc. (E.D.
 Va.) — Represented Scripps International in a patent infringement case relating to alarm systems.

 Siemens Business Communication Systems v.
 Harris Corporation (E.D.
 Va.) — Represented Siemens in patent infringement case relating to telecommunications switching equipment.